Conan and the Mists of Doom: Plot synopsis

 The story is set in the Kezankian Mountains and the borderlands of Turan.
 After Conan's time spent with the Afghulis begins to sour, he leads a band of tribesmen away from the Afghuli mountains and towards Koth.
 During their journey, the tribesmen are intercepted by a force of Turanian cavalry, led by Khezal, an old acquaintance of Conan's.
 Khezal offers Conan and his warriors freedom if they help combat the Mist of Doom, a life-draining force that is attacking Khezal's territory near the mountains.
-Unbeknownst to ether Conan or Khezal, the Mist is controlled by the Lady of the Mists, who is gathering captives to feed to the Mist, in hopes of controlling it.
+Unbeknownst to either Conan or Khezal, the Mist is controlled by the Lady of the Mists, who is gathering captives to feed to the Mist, in hopes of controlling it.

 The Afghulis and Turanians meet up with a third group of desert nomads, the Ekinari, led by Bethina, an attractive young warrior woman.
 The three groups combine forces in an effort to defeat the Mist before it grows out of control.
 In the climactic battle, the Lady of the Mist is killed, but not before she can summon an elemental.
 The two magical forces collide, destroying the valley and each other.
 Conan's chief advisor, Farad, and Bethina stay in the valley to repopulate it while Conan rides on into Koth.